QubitPi/hashistack/docs/docs/sonatype-nexus-repository/screwdriver-cd-deployment.md

 Sonatype Nexus Repository Release Definition Template
 =====================================================

-hashicorp-aws offer a [Screwdriver template][Screwdriver CD template] that deploys an [immutable][Immutable Infrastructure] instance of [Sonatype Nexus Repository] to AWS.
+hashistack offer a [Screwdriver template][Screwdriver CD template] that deploys an [immutable][Immutable Infrastructure] instance of [Sonatype Nexus Repository] to AWS.
 It uses the [screwdriver-template-main npm package] to assist with template validation, publishing, and tagging.
 This template tags the latest versions with the `latest` tag.